anushka1124/cloneLandingPage/README.md

 # cloneLandingPage
-This a my first project using media queries - This project is built on HTML, CSS, and media query.
+This a my first project using media queries
+  -This project is built on HTML, CSS, and media query.